 List of Rehabs in California

-Here is a list of the different drug treatment programs in California.
+Below is a list of the different drug rehab centers in California.
+Each listing provides information on the types of services provided and the payment options available.
+You can also find accreditations and certifications to help you determine if the rehab center is trusted and has the expertise you are looking for.
 The list can be incomplete so please do not hesitate to contact a treatment specialist at 1-800-304-2219.

 TIPS: If you feel you're going to use

 - Find a peer support group: California 12 step meetings and other resources through the Addicted.org directory.

 - Stay active and distracted—California offers a diverse landscape to explore and endless community events.

 - Access counseling through the Department of Healthcare Services or contact California 2-1-1.

 - Find an activity—California has no shortage of fulfilling experiences and activities.

 - Avoid risky situations.
 Fentanyl and opioids remain the biggest drug threats in the state.

 - Find local help through the Department of Healthcare Services.